amaliix-10/4-Servo-Motor-Sweep-using-Arduino-Uno/README.md

 ---

-## Project Overview

-This project showcases how to handle array indexing and synchronized movement for multiple servo motors using the official Arduino standard `<Servo.h>` library.

 ### Features
 * **Synchronized Motion:** Smoothly sweeps all 4 servo motors together from **0° to 180°** and back to **0°**.
 * **Auto-Centering:** Sets all motors to their default neutral position (**90°**) upon initialization.